BruOp/personal-website/content/blog/ibl/index.md

 For more detail on this model, there are many resources but [Naty Hoffman's talk](https://blog.selfshadow.com/publications/s2013-shading-course/hoffman/s2013_pbs_physics_math_slides.pdf) from this [2013 Siggraph workshop](https://blog.selfshadow.com/publications/s2013-shading-course/) is very helpful in explaining this BRDF if you've never seen it before.
 I'll also go ahead and define our functions explicitly, to dispell any ambiguity as to which variation we're using here.

 One extremely important detail is that the $f_\text{specular}$ lobe only accounts for a single scattering of energy.
 In reality, rougher surfaces will produce multiple scattering events.
-This is especially important metals, where reflection dominates.
+This is especially important for metals, where reflection dominates.
 We will see the consequences of only including a single scattering event in our BRDF model later.

 For our NDF $D$, we're using the [GGX lobe](https://cdn2.unrealengine.com/Resources/files/2013SiggraphPresentationsNotes-26915738.pdf):